MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 ## Additional notes

 * **SLA**: Data is refreshed every 24 hours.
 Dashboard will continue to be available during the refresh.
 If the dashboard is not refreshed within 24 hours, you can contact Microsoft Support.
-Note that currently, we do not support a custom refresh schedule.
+Currently, we do not support a custom refresh schedule.

 * **Data Refresh for Inactive environments**: If an organization has no active usage of the dashboard for two continuous weeks, the data refresh will be paused.
 When a user opens the dashboard, the data will get refreshed in the next refresh cycle.